MwarandusLab/Project-Documentation-Guidelines/README.md

 8. Risk Raised (Name of who identified the Risk)
 9. Owner (Person responsible to manage the risk)
 10. Severity (Level of impact or harm the issue may cause to a project or organization)
+### 3. Launch or Execution & Performance & Control
+#### (i).
+Change Request Document
+Is a form used to request, approve and track project related changes.
+> Project Change Form
+1. Project Name
+2. 2.
+Date
+3. Change Number
+---
+Request
+1. Originator Name
+2. Describe the proposed change
+3. Reasons for the desired change
+4. Anticipated Impact
+5. Desired Outcome
+---
+Evaluation
+1. Receiver Name
+2. Potential change Synopsis
+3. Estimated Impact
+4. Decision
+#### (ii).
+Defects Log / Issue Tracker
+Errors or something is not working as expected
+> Should have the following
+1. Defect ID
+2. Defected Date
+3. Status
+4. User impact
+5. Business Impact
+6. Subject
+7. Reported by
+8. Defect / Issue Description
+9. Internal Update
+10. Assigned to
+11. How it was fixed
+12. Open / Closed
+13. Where is it fixed